arbolitoloco/uw2020/docs/docs-summary.md

 - `foundation.css` renamed to `base.css`
 - `app.css` renamed to `main.css`
 JavaScript will have to be added later for cross compatibility.
+**Working on changing headers and footers to allow for better styling**

 # Features